 In consultancy, usually more in companies rather than partnerships, career progression is typically as follows:

 - senior partner/managing director.

-However, career patterns are not fixed and career development can depend on the employer, size of the company and choice of specialisation.
+However, career patterns are not fixed and you can determine your career development through your choice of employer, size of the company and chosen specialisation.

-Promotion is dependent upon gaining professional qualifications and appropriate experience, so it is advisable to gain relevant qualifications and become a member of the appropriate professional body as early as possible.
+Promotion is dependent upon gaining professional qualifications and appropriate experience, so it's advisable to gain relevant qualifications and become a member of the appropriate professional body as early as possible.
 Chartered and incorporated engineer status is recognised in the UK and overseas.